twbs/bootstrap/site/content/docs/5.0/forms/validation.md

 - Bootstrap scopes the `:invalid` and `:valid` styles to parent `.was-validated` class, usually applied to the `<form>`.
 Otherwise, any required field without a value shows up as invalid on page load.
 This way, you may choose when to activate them (typically after form submission is attempted).
 - To reset the appearance of the form (for instance, in the case of dynamic form submissions using AJAX), remove the `.was-validated` class from the `<form>` again after submission.
 - As a fallback, `.is-invalid` and `.is-valid` classes may be used instead of the pseudo-classes for [server-side validation](#server-side).
 They do not require a `.was-validated` parent class.
+- Proper ARIA attributes should always be used to programmatically relate form validation feedback messages with their associated form controls.

+There are some limitations and browser considerations to be aware of when using form validation features:

 - Due to constraints in how CSS works, we cannot (at present) apply styles to a `<label>` that comes before a form control in the DOM without the help of custom JavaScript.
 - All modern browsers support the [constraint validation API](https://www.w3.org/TR/html5/sec-forms.html#the-constraint-validation-api), a series of JavaScript methods for validating form controls.
 - Feedback messages may utilize the [browser defaults](#browser-defaults) (different for each browser, and unstylable via CSS) or our custom feedback styles with additional HTML and CSS.